Explore-In-HMS/huawei.ads.smartadsserver_mediation/README.md

 ## Create a mediation on Smart ad server publisher console

+   Make sure to check the article on **[How to show Huawei Ads with Smartadserver mediation ?](https://medium.com/huawei-developers/how-to-show-huawei-ads-with-smartadserver-mediation-59b69f711426)**

 1. Sign in to [Smartadserver Console](https://manage.smartadserver.com/)
 2. Go to "**Inventory -> Sites & Pages**" and create a site and a page for your mediation. (skip this part if you have your Smartadserver site ID and page ID)